 I’ve written three novels all set during a pandemic.
-Okay, I advertise these books as “First World War and 1920s,” but that includes the time of what is known as the “Spanish flu” pandemic of 1918 to 1920.
-This particular strain of H1NI avian influenza didn’t originate in Spain, but even incorrect labels have a tendency to stick.
+I advertise them as “WWI and 1920s,” but that includes the “Spanish flu” pandemic of 1918 to 1920.
+This strain of H1NI avian influenza didn’t originate in Spain, but even incorrect labels tend to stick.

 I didn’t prominently feature the flu pandemic in my books, but it does get a mention in two of them.
 In my third novel, No Hero’s Welcome, influenza explains why a young British officer who’d only come of age to join the fight in 1918 never made it to the front: